 In May 2004, Kuwait Airways was once again awarded by Onboard Services Award Magazine, USA..
 During the 18th Annual Presentation which was held in Salt Lake City Utah USA, Kuwait Airways won 9 awards for the innovative services rendered to passengers – Special Kids Meal, Onboard Entertainment, Cabin Crew Proficiency, Uniforms, Onboard Safety, Menu Presentation, Costa Coffee, Onboard Comfort and the Overall Award.
 For the first time Overall Award was presented by the Magazine and Kuwait Airways bagged it as well!

 Kuwait Airways Company continues to pursue growth and innovation for the satisfaction of its passengers.

 On the wave of the oil boom of the 1940s, a national carrier was born in 1954.
-Initially, Kuwait Airways Company served a limited network of Abadan, Beirut, Damascus and Jerusalem but a year later the fledgling carrier was facing economic hardship, and the government of Kuwait took a 50% interest in the airline, subsequently doubling the company's capital.
+Initially, Kuwait Airways Company served a limited network of Basra, Abadan, Beirut, Damascus and Jerusalem however a year later the fledgling carrier was facing economic hardship, and the government of Kuwait took a 50% interest in the airline, subsequently doubling the company's capital.
 Having entered the rough and tumble world of aviation, the government finally took out 100% share in Kuwait Airways.

 Kuwait Airways entered the jet age in 1962 by leasing a Comet 4-C, the world's first jet-engined airliner.
 In the 1960s, the national carrier rapidly expanded its route map, and scheduled services to London begun three times a week.
 To keep pace with fast-moving aviation needs, three Boeing 707s were delivered in 1968.
 Ten years later, Kuwait Airways had an all -Boeing 707 fleet of eight aircraft.